Service

 We recommend exfoliating twice a week and moisturize daily to keep your skin soft for easy hair grown.

 Yes, it is!
-It is a CONTACT DERMATITIS and can occur after waxing.
+It is a CONTACT DERMATITIS and can occur in some people after waxing.
 It is a red rash caused by direct contact with a substance or an allergic reaction to it.
 The rash is not contagious or life-threatening.

 If you get a rash after waxing, apply a cool compress or take a cool shower to reduce irritation and sensibility.
 Avoid hot baths or showers.
 Wear loose-fitting clothing to avoid friction and irritation.
 Avoid perfumed products, lotions, and creams, which can irritate sensitive skin.

-Usually the redness is mostly gone after 30 minutes to an hour from service.
-Avoid perfumes, scrubs and other skin irritants the day of your service.
+For most people the redness is mostly gone after 30 minutes to an hour.
+Avoid perfumes, scrubs and other irritants the day of your service.

 If you are going to a special occasion, we recommend waxing a month before to see how your skin reacts.
 If everything is fine, schedule another wax a day or two before your event.